alireza-naman/authentication/readme.md

  * username field (string)
  * password field (string)

 You can use the configuration options to change the name of the table and the username and password fields.
-However the table may have other fields (such as name and biography) which you can access through your own models.
+The table may have other fields (such as name and biography) which you can access through your own models, but these must allow null entries.

 SQL to create a table which will work *out of the box* is shown below: